Emerging from a world of suffering with hope

 The United Nations has a peacekeeping force on the ground and foreign aid workers are present.

-International consumer advocacy has put pressure on companies profiting from minerals mined in the region, and countries have passed laws to limit the trade of these read more
+International consumer advocacy has put pressure on companies profiting from minerals mined in the region, and countries have passed read more